guoriyue/warp-llama3-scratch/readme.md

 ## TODO

-1. The precision problem (just use float32 now, but I think for llm we should use bf16)
-4. Profile the code (the result is really gooood, need to check again)
+1. Check how torch.compile works
-5. Refactor wp_kernels.py for better support, maybe add other models in the future. llm / nerf / diffusion model
+2. Refactor wp_kernels.py for better support, maybe add other models in the future. llm / nerf / diffusion model